MyoRobotics/MyoRobotics-Documentation/source/Electronics/ElectronicsAndEmbeddedSubsystemSummary.rst

    :align: center

    Three (3) ganglion mounts are required to mount a ganglion to a `groove 6 aluminium profile`_.
+   The ganglion mounts can be integrated into complex structures such as bones.

 Addressing
 ----------